-DHHS-DD has a quality management and improvement plan to promote and monitor quality of services and quality of life for people with developmental disabilities.
+DDD has a quality management and improvement plan to promote and monitor quality of services and lives for waiver participants.
 This was a result of

 This survey assesses the quality of life for adult participants.
 The survey used to be called the Adult Consumer Survey.
-The survey is done with randomly selected participants.

-DHHS-DD partners with the University of Nebraska Medical Center, Munroe-Meyer Institute (MMI) to conduct this survey.
+DDD partners with the University of Nebraska Medical Center, Munroe-Meyer Institute (MMI) to conduct this survey with randomly selected participants.
 MMI provides survey information on their website.